Invoca/style-guide/ruby/README.md

 ### Avoid using `send` to test private methods

-Private methods are private for a reason—they represent internal implementation details that should not be relied upon by external code, including tests.
+Private methods are private for a reason — they represent internal implementation details that should not be relied upon by external code, including tests.
 Testing private methods directly couples your tests to implementation rather than behavior, making refactoring difficult.

 **Why this matters:**
 * Private methods can change or be removed without breaking the public contract